 From time to time ASH will call on its members to reach out to Congress and state legislatures on issues of importance to hematologists and their patients.
 Below is a list of current issues of importance.

-Tell Congress to Raise the Budget Caps in Support of NIH Funding for FY 2020
+Thank Your Members of Congress for Their Commitment to NIH Funding in FY 2020

 Urge Your Senators and Representative to Support the Cancer Drug Coverage Parity Act

 Legislation has been reintroduced in the U.S. House of Representatives and U.S. Senate that would ensure that patients enrolled in certain federally regulated health plans have access and insurance coverage for all anti-cancer regimens.
 The Cancer Drug Coverage Parity Act would require any health plan that provides coverage for cancer chemotherapy treatment to provide coverage for orally administered and self-injectable anticancer medications at a cost no less favorable than the cost of IV, port administered, or injected anticancer medications.